AyushSonakpuriya/AyushSonakpuriya/README.md

 For me, creativity isn’t about big words — it’s about making design and logic blend naturally.
 I like clean interfaces, smooth experiences, and code that feels effortless when it runs.

-> “Good design is invisible.
-Good code feels the same.”
+> “Creativity isn’t just visuals or logic — it’s the bridge between them.”

 ---